rbettini/webapp/README.md

   vagrant init

 - Replace the Vagrantfile by the Vagrantfile that you have been downloaded.
 - Execute this another command in a CMD terminal (or Bash Linux):

   vagrant up

-Wait the infrastructure to be provisioned and check it through your local web browser in http://localhost:8080 (should appear "Test OK!")
+Wait the infrastructure to be provisioned and check it through your local web browser in http://localhost:8080 (should show "Test OK!")

 This automation will provision: